The J-invariant over splitting fields of Tits algebras: Introduction

-Note that, in the settings of Conjecture 1.1 the central simple algebra $A$ is a Tits algebra of the algebraic group $\PGO^+(A,\sigma)$.
-In the present paper we prove Conjecture 1.1 and moreover generalize it to the case of an arbitrary semi-simple algebraic group $G$ of inner type.
+\begin{con}[{\cite[Remark 7.3]{QSZ}}] \Label{conj} If $J(G)=(j_1, ..., j_r)$, then $j_i=(j_i)_{F_A}$ for $i=2, ... ,r$. \end{con} Note that, in the settings of Conjecture \ref{conj} the central simple algebra $A$ is a Tits algebra of the algebraic group $\PGO^+(A,\sigma)$.
+In the present paper we prove Conjecture \ref{conj} and, moreover, generalize it to the case of an arbitrary semi-simple algebraic group $G$ of inner type.
 Let $A$ be a Tits algebra of $G$.
-The main result of the paper (Theorem \ref{main}) describes the connection between the $J$-invariant of $G$ over a generic splitting field of $A$ and the $J$-invariant over a based field.
-In particular, we prove that all components of the $J$-invariant of $G$ of degree greater than $1$ does not change after extending to a generic splitting field $F_A$ of $A$.
-Moreover the main theorem provides some control on how the components of degree $1$ can change over the field $F_A$.
-In the case $G=\PGO^+(A,\sigma)$ we improve this control in Proposition \ref{j_1=jGA}, which together with the main theorem allows to prove Conjecture 1.1 (see Corollary \ref{corconj}).
+The main result of the paper (Theorem \ref{main}) describes the connection between the $J$-invariant of $G$ over a generic splitting field of $A$ and the $J$-invariant over a base field.
+In particular, we prove that all components of the $J$-invariant of $G$ of degree greater than $1$ do not change after extending to a generic splitting field $F_A$ of $A$.
+Moreover, the main theorem provides some control on how the components of degree $1$ can change over the field $F_A$.
+In the case $G=\PGO^+(A,\sigma)$ we improve this control in Proposition \ref{j_1=jGA}, which together with the main theorem allows to prove Conjecture \ref{conj} (see Corollary \ref{corconj}).

 The main result of the paper allows to split a Tits algebra of an algebraic group without losing much information on the $J$-invariant of the group (only components of degree one may be affected).
 This may be a useful tool to compute the $J$-invariant, since the algebraic groups with trivial Tits algebras are considered as ``less complex objects'' comparing to those groups with non-trivial Tits algebras.
 For example, in the settings of Conjecture \ref{conj} the group $\PGO^+(A,\sigma)$ over the field $F_A$ becomes isomorphic to $\PGO^+(q_{\sigma})$, where $q_{\sigma}$ is the respective quadratic form adjoint to the split algebra with involution $(A, \sigma)_{F_A}$.
-Hence Conjecture \ref{conj} allows to reduce the computation of the $J$-invariant (except the first component) of algebras with orthogonal involution to the case of quadratic forms.
+Hence, Conjecture \ref{conj} allows to reduce the computation of the $J$-invariant (except the first component) of algebras with orthogonal involution to the case of quadratic forms.
 Note that recently the similar approach was used to investigate the motivic equivalence of algebras with involutions, see \cite{CQZ}.